-Earning your Bachelor of Arts in Pyschology degree can help you strengthen your communication skills and critical thinking, as well as develop an understanding of the major theories of psychology, the scientific methodology, the impact of cultural factors on the field, and the connection between psychology theory, concepts, research, and clinical application.
-Along the way, our faculty will be committed to helping you succeed and pursue your goals, whether that means preparing for graduate studies or for one of the many possible exciting careers in psychology.
+Earning your Bachelor of Arts in Psychology degree can help you strengthen your communication skills and critical thinking, as well as develop an understanding of the major theories of psychology, the scientific methodology, the impact of cultural factors on the field, and the connection between psychological theory, concepts, research, and clinical application.
+Along the way, our faculty are committed to helping you succeed and pursue your goals, whether that means preparing for graduate studies or for one of the many possible exciting careers in psychology.

 General Undergraduate Admission Requirements

 o be admitted to any of the undergraduate programs at South University, the prospective student must provide proof of high school graduation as recognized by the state of residence on the date the degree was earned, or the equivalent (e.g. GED with no single test score below 145 or numeric score equivalent to 2.0 on old version or state-issued certificate designated as the equivalent of a High School Diploma) with a minimum CGPA of 2.0 on a 4.0 scale.
 The prospective student must also complete the university administered placement tests prior to the start of the first quarter for campus students and during the first session of attendance for online students.
 South University accepts the International Baccalaureate Program diploma as meeting the requirement for high school graduation.
 Credentials earned outside the United States must be evaluated by a NACES or AICE-member credential evaluation service.
 Please speak with an admissions representative for more information.